 ‘Til you don’t know how

 The melodic nut meat of this tune is on the words “lovely,” “fever,” “power,” “happen” and so on.
-The first syllable of these words is sung on D#, the major third in the key of B. The second syllable is on the A below, the flat seventh in B. The interval between these two notes is a tritone.
+The first syllable of these words is sung on D-sharp, the major third in the key of B. The second syllable is on the A below, the flat seventh in B. The interval between these two notes is a tritone.
 It’s a sound with a richly conflicted emotional resonance.
 If you’re willing to follow me through a little music theory, it’ll help you understand what makes this song so awesome.

 Western music theory is based on the buildup and release of tension.
 One of the best ways to create tension is with dissonance.
 The tritone is considered by European tradition to be a very dissonant interval.
 Every major key has a tritone in it, between the fourth and seventh notes of the scale (fa and ti, for Sound Of Music fans.)
-If you’re a typical western listener and you hear a tritone, your ear wants it to resolve to a less dissonant interval.
+If you’re a typical Western listener and you hear a tritone, your ear wants it to resolve to a less dissonant interval.
 You want the fa to resolve down to mi, and the ti to resolve up to do.

 Music is fundamentally all about math.
 Most of the musical intervals in the western tuning system are based on simple ratios, the kinds of numbers you can count on your fingers.
 The interval between A and the next A up is an octave, meaning that the ratio between the two notes’ frequencies is one to two.
 The interval between A and E is a fifth, a ratio of two to three.
-The interval between A and C# is a major third, a ratio of four to five.
+The interval between A and C-sharp is a major third, a ratio of four to five.
 The tritone is different.
 The interval between A and D# is one to the square root of two.
 Your ear might not know which specific irrational number it’s hearing, but it knows that something weird and complex is at work, something you can’t count on your fingers.

 “Don’t Stop ‘Til You Get Enough” asserts further non-European quality in its extremely minimalist chord progression.
 It has just two chords, A major and B7.
 The A major has B as its bass note, which really makes it more of a B9sus4 chord.
 The music term for this kind of unvarying chord pattern is a modal groove.
-In this case the mode is B mixolydian.
+In this case the mode is B Mixolydian.

 Western music is mostly linear.
 The chord progression tells a story of dissonance leading to consonance, or vice versa.
 Modal tunes are more Eastern, trance-like and drone-oriented.
 They’re about creating a cyclical ambiance, a mood rather than a narrative.
 “Don’t Stop ‘Til You Get Enough” shares its modal quality with my other favorite Michael Jackson original, “Wanna Be Startin’ Something,” which he wrote around the same time.